-Ladyfingers — a classic cookie/biscuit that is shaped like a finger (sort of, haha).
-When people hear Ladyfingers they usually think of Tiramisu or Trifles because not many people eat the snack on its own.
-Surprise surprise though, these Healthy Homemade Ladyfingers are delicious on their own.
+Ladyfingers are a classic cookie/biscuit that is shaped like a finger (sort of, haha).
+When people hear Ladyfingers they usually think of Tiramisù or Trifles… it’s not often that people will snack on Ladyfingers alone.
+Surprise, surprise, though, these Healthy Homemade Ladyfingers are not only delicious in homemade Tiramisù, but they’re delicious on their own too!

-They aren’t super crunchy and crumbly like the dried up crispy kinds that you would find at the grocery store.
-And here’s another surprise: they’re healthy!
+These Healthy Homemade Ladyfingers aren’t super dry and crunchy and crumbly like the stale, prepackaged kinds that you would find at the grocery store.
+These are sweet, spongy, and full of flavor!

 Yes, I said it.
-These Ladyfingers are healthy.
-I based this recipe off of my Soft Sugar Cookie recipe because I knew that the recipe would work successfully (and you know how unlucky I am in the kitchen sometimes (it took me 14 trials to perfect this single-serving chocolate cake recipe and 9 trials to perfect my red velvet cake recipe!)
+These Homemade Ladyfingers are healthy.
+I adapted this recipe off of my Soft Sugar Cookie recipe because I knew that the recipe would work successfully… and you know how unlucky I am in the kitchen sometimes (remember how it took me 14 trials to perfect this Single-Serving Chocolate Cake?
+Or how about the 9 trials it took me to perfect my Red Velvet Cake…)

-Firm on the outside and spongy on the inside.
-Perfect for snacking and perfect for layering in desserts like tiramisu and trifles!
+Thankfully, these Healthy Homemade Ladyfingers were a success on the first try.
+They’re firm on the outside, soft and spongy on the inside.
+Perfect for snacking, but also perfect for layering in desserts like Trifles and Tiramisù!

 - 120g (1 cup) Oat Flour

 - 102g (¾ cup) Sweet White Sorghum Flour

 - ¼ tsp Xanthan Gum

 - ⅛ tsp Ground Turmeric (optional, just for color)

 - Powdered Erythritol (for dusting AFTER baking)